Academy-Soft-Intellect/Linux-Course/09.Softwaremagement_And_Cron/info.md

 - The cron service is used as a generic one to run processes automatically at specific times.

   * Preconfigured time runner files in /etc/cron.hourly, cron.daily, cron.weekly and cron.monthly.
-Cron uses anacron to make sure they are always starting.

   * crontab -e => add a crontab entry.
   [Crontab generator](http://crontab-generator.org/)